4zwazo/x-days-of-devops/log.md

 - using encrypted password in playbook
 - convert playbook to roles

 **Thoughts**:Today learning was pretty cool.
-Using roles make the automation procerss more cleaner.
-You have the ability to reuse existing playbooks.
+I mostly play around with ansible roles.
+It surely makes the automation procerss more cleaner.

+**Work & Resources:**:

+---

+# Day 45 - Reviewing before moving on to Monitoring

+#### Month March 21, 2021

+**Focus**: Taking all the stuff I have leanred over the past few days and worked on a small project.
+I uding role to install lighttpd on both debian and redhat variants.

+**Progress**:

+- Create ansible role
+- Adding Fedora Linux to the ansible lab
+- configured Fedora Linux as a managed node

+**Thoughts**: Working on a small project that serves as a review for what I have learned over the past few days.
+Now I am ready to move on to monitoring.1

 **Work & Resources:**: